-I knew the rack would not score well, but I also knew it was an old deer.
+I knew the rack would not score well, but I also knew it was an old whitetail deer.
 With five average points on one side, three short, clubby ones on the other, it was a buck I had watched for three years make no improvements other than a slight increase in mass.
-At first I’d hoped it was an injury, and he’d snap back the next season, but time had proven otherwise.
+At first, I’d hoped it was an injury and he’d snap back the next season, but time had proven otherwise.

 The food that drew this buck out of the nearby woods was one that is drawing more and more interest from sportsmen and gamekeepers every year: Deer Radish.
 Radish!
-10 years ago I would never have believed I’d be using that word as a deer food plot staple instead of a salad ingredient.
+Ten years ago, I would never have believed I’d be using that word as a deer food plot staple instead of a salad ingredient.
 Who knew how much deer love the forage radish?

 Benefits for Deer